 In southern Mexico, we work with ejidos (communally owned lands) in the biodiverse rainforest, the Selva Maya.
 With our support, Ejido Caoba became the first ejido in the region to export sustainably harvested mahogany in 2017, making a sale of $171,000.
 The increased revenues enabled the ejido to purchase sorely needed harvesting equipment, an important step in ensuring the community’s continued success.
 More recently we supported the Alianza Selva Maya, a consortium of five ejidos in the region, to begin producing floorboards and furniture, so that the communities have even more ways of generating revenue, and can continue to protect the forest they depend on.

 Our vision at the Rainforest Alliance is for all farmers to be able to produce in a way that is both ecologically and economically sustainable.
 Certification can be a powerful tool in the effort to achieve that.
 Two recent independent studies found that Rainforest Alliance certification was associated with higher household incomes and lower rates of poverty for coffee-farming households, compared to non-certified farms.
 A 2017 study published in the Sustainability journal, conducted in Ethiopia, attributed these differences to the price premium paid to certified farmers; another conducted in Uganda, published in the Journal of Development Studies, attributed it to the significantly higher productivity of certified farms.
 A third independent study found that certified cocoa farms in Ghana reported positive change in income, savings, and numerous other financial variables since achieving certification—in contrast to non-certified farms, which reported either no change or negative change over the same time period.
-Active progress toward paying a living wage is one of the requirements within our certification systems.

 Addressing rural poverty through systemic change